hamtamSP/JAV2/README.md

 ## JAV² Tree Planting Vehicle

 The JAV² Tree Planting Vehicle is inspired by the [#teamtrees](https://teamtrees.org/) initiative to plant 20 million trees before 2020.
 Hence, we created a Tracked Vehicle that can travel through uneven terrain to plant seeds so that they can turn into trees.
-The JAV² Tree Planting Vehicle is designed to be controlled through Wifi with a mobile deivce to enable it to plant the seeds in remote areas.
+The JAV² Tree Planting Vehicle is designed to be controlled through Wifi with a mobile device to enable it to plant the seeds in remote areas.

 ![JAV² Tree Planting Vehicle](img/a6a801db-44a3-442d-979d-588f867c6c44.png)